cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 #### Labels

 !!!
 Important
-    This change has been backported to all supported minor releases.
-As a result, it will be available starting from versions 1.21.0, 1.20.3 and 1.19.5.
+    This change was back ported to all supported minor releases.
+As a result, it's available starting from versions 1.21.0, 1.20.3, and 1.19.5.

-In version 1.18, we deprecated the `postgresql` label in pods to identify the name of the cluster, and replaced it with the more canonical `cnpg.io/cluster` label.
+In version 1.18, we deprecated the `postgresql` label in pods to identify the name of the cluster and replaced it with the more canonical `cnpg.io/cluster` label.
 The `postgresql` label is no longer maintained.

 Similarly, from this version, the `role` label is deprecated.
-The new label `cnpg.io/instanceRole` is now used, and will entirely replace the `role` label in a future release.
+The new label `cnpg.io/instanceRole` is now used and will entirely replace the `role` label in a future release.

 #### Shortcut for keeping the existing behavior

-If you want to explicitly keep the existing behavior of CloudNativePG (we advise not to), you need to set these values in all your `Cluster` definitions **before upgrading** to version 1.21.0, 1.20.3 or 1.19.5:
+If you want to explicitly keep the existing behavior of CloudNativePG (we recommend that you don't), you need to set these values in all your `Cluster` definitions before upgrading to version 1.21.0, 1.20.3, or 1.19.5:

 ```yaml
 spec: